How to broker a medical practice in California? Let’s find out…

 Make Sure Your Practice is in Shape to Sell

-Many practices are never sold not because they are not valuable, but because they are not in the right business shape to sell.
+Many practices are never sold, not because they are not valuable, but because they are not in the right business shape to sell.
 Unfortunately, many practitioners who do not understand this tend to abandon their practices or simply sell them for the cost of the physical goods they own.

-Plan Ahead as Far as You Can
+Plan as Far as You Can

 Try to Sell Local First